yhrgintoki/robotfeeding-website/content/about.md

 Using rapid-prototyping techniques and off-the-shelf parts, we provide the instructions you need to assemble a robotic race car and code to hit the ground running.
 MuSHR also contains an ever-expanding set of tutorials to make you acquainted with the race car and robotic principles.

-The MuSHR platform is designed at the Personal Robotics Lab at The University of Washington (“udub”’s) Paul G. Allen School of Computer Science and Engineering.
+The MuSHR platform was designed in the Personal Robotics Lab at the University of Washington's Paul G. Allen School of Computer Science & Engineering.
 Taking inspiration from the MIT RACECAR platform, we set out to create an affordable full-stack robotics system which not only can support our own research and teaching demands, but those of the community at-large.
-The name MuSHR is inspired by dog-sled racing, “mushing”, where dogs (most commonly Alaskan Huskies) work together pull a sled.
+The acronym MuSHR is inspired by dog-sled racing, “mushing”, where dogs (most commonly Alaskan Huskies) work together pull a sled.
 As the UW mascot is the Husky, we found this name especially fitting.

 {{< figure src="/imgs/3gen.jpg" caption="Left to right: MIT RACECAR-inspired V1, MuSHR V2, MuSHR V3">}}